The-Balance-FFXIV/balance-static/content/jobs/casters/summoner/basic-guide.md

   - date: 2021-11-15T21:19:02.069Z
     message: Added page
 ---
 Welcome to our Basic Guide for Summoners!
 This page is written to provide an introduction to Summoner at Level 80.
+With Summoner’s well known reputation for being a “complex” job for new players to pick up and understand, our goal is to provide a condensed and easy-to-understand guideline for how the job functions at max level, while breaking down everything into simplified priority lists that can be followed.
+We hope this guide proves helpful to accomplishing this goal, and wish you the best of luck with your Summoner journey!

 # Introduction